THE BEST PRIVATE DAY TRIPS FROM BELGRADE TO THE NORTH OF SERBIA - TOURS OF VOJVODINA

 The best day trips departing from Belgrade feature the two most interesting and biggest towns in Vojvodina: Subotica and Novi Sad.

-As viticulture is well developed, and there are several wine regions.
-Should you want, we could taste wine in one of the small family-owned wine cellars with tradition, a passion for wine, and superb wines.
+Vojvodina has several wine regions and viticulture is well developed.
+Should you want, we could add a visit to one of the wineries in any day tour described below.
+You would taste wine in one of the small family-owned wine cellars with tradition, a passion for wine, and superb wines.
 Meeting people who make wine and hearing their stories adds to the experience of wine tasting.

-Your professional Serbian Heritage Interpreter and official Tour Guide will guide in English or Spanish private day trips to the North of Serbia - Vojvodina.
+Your professional Serbian Heritage Interpreter and official Tour Guide guides in English or Spanish all tours to the North of Serbia - Vojvodina.
 Tours are organized from Monday to Sunday.
 All private day trips start at 8 a.m. from your hotel in Belgrade or any other place of your choosing within the town area and end at 8 p.m.

 PRIVATE DAY TRIP TO SUBOTICA AND NOVI SAD

 We will first head to the extreme north of Vojvodina and the Pannonian plain's sandy area.
 SUBOTICA is a multi-confessional, multi-linguistic, and multi-ethnic city, a genuine "city of minorities" that belonged to Austro-Hungary until World War I. The old town with more than 400 buildings - real architectural gems has received protection and recognition as an area of historical importance.